Leonardo-Boss/suckless-site/tools.suckless.org/blind/index.md

 ### Is it really feasible to edit video without a GUI?

 Depends on what you are doing.
-Many things can be done without a going, and some thing are easier to do without a GUI.
+Many things can be done without a GUI, and some thing are easier to do without one.
 If you find that you need GUI it possible to combine blind with a graphical editor.
 Furthermore, blind could be used in by a graphical editor if one were to write a graphical editor to use blind.